samueljon/homeassistant_os_install_libvirt/README.md

 ### Modifying the inventory file

-In the inventory file you should update the `vm.host.tld` hostname with the host that will be hosting the virtual appliance.
+In the `inventory.yml` file you should update the `vm.host.tld` hostname with the host that will be hosting the virtual appliance.

 ```yaml
 ---